robinrodricks/FluentFTP/README.md

 ## Server Support

+FluentFTP is a client library that can connect to these FTP servers.

 | Server             | Detection          | Docker Tests       |
 | ------------------ | ------------------ | ------------------ |
 | Apache FTP         | :heavy_check_mark: | :heavy_check_mark: |